The college is located on a 40-acre campus in the town of Hesston, Kansas. Major campus facilities include the following:

 Kropf Center—Bible and Ministry Center, faculty offices, computer classroom, Computer Information Technology laboratory, classrooms.

-Laban Peachey Center—Early Childhood Education laboratory/preschool, Campus Facilities department offices and Disaster Management program shop.
+Laban Peachey Center—Hesston College Preschool, Campus Facilities department offices and Disaster Management program shop.

 Smith Center and Mary Miller Library—more than 25,000 volumes, subscriptions to 225 periodicals and newspapers and access to multiple online databases.
 Academic Center for Career Exploration and Student Success (ACCESS).
 Classrooms and archives.

-Yost Center, Campus Activities Center, Oswald Field and Soccer Stadium—physical education facilities (walking track and equipment and playing space for baseball, basketball, soccer, volleyball, tennis and racquetball).
+Yost Center, Campus Activities Center, Oswald Field, Bess Mullet Field and Soccer Stadium—physical education facilities (equipment and playing space for baseball, basketball, soccer, softball, volleyball and tennis).

 Hesston Mennonite Church—space for chapel and other large campus gatherings.

-Nursing students use the following clinical affiliations in their education: Hutchinson Clinic and Hutchinson Regional Medical Center, Hutchinson; Harvey County Health Department, Kidron Inc., New Jerusalem Missions, Newton Medical Center, Peace Connections/Circles of Hope and Prairie View Mental Health Center, Newton; Hickory Homes and Schowalter Villa, Hesston; McPherson Hospital, McPherson; Via Christi hospitals and Wesley Medical Center, Wichita, and additional facilities as needed.
+Nursing students use the following clinical affiliations in their education: Hutchinson Clinic and Hutchinson Regional Medical Center, Hutchinson; Kidron Inc., New Jerusalem Missions, Newton Medical Center, Newton Unified School District 373, Peace Connections/Circles of Hope and Prairie View Mental Health Center, Newton; Hickory Homes and Schowalter Villa, Hesston; McPherson Hospital, McPherson; Ascension Via Christi and Wesley Medical Center, Wichita, and additional facilities as needed.

 Stutzman Retreat Center

 Stutzman Retreat Center is located about six miles from Hesston.
-The 17-acre setting includes a pond, a rustic-style log cabin, several picnic areas and walking paths around the pond.
+The 17-acre setting includes a pond, a rustic-style log cabin, several picnic areas and walking paths.

 Dyck Arboretum of the Plains